pokt-network/poktroll/docusaurus/docs/operate/quickstart/validator_cheatsheet.md

 ## Introduction

-This guide will help you install a Validator on Pocket Network, **using helper that abstract out some of the underlying complexity.**
+This guide will help you install a Validator on Pocket Network, **using helpers that abstract out some of the underlying complexity.**

 ### Pre-Requisites